las-americas/cebrap/index.md

 The 2019 survey instrument (questionnaire) is available in [this link](https://github.com/las-americas/cebrap/blob/gh-pages/surveys/brazil-2019-survey.pdf).

+## 2018

+The dataset for the 2018 Brazilian leadership wave of the survey can be downloaded [here](https://github.com/las-americas/cebrap/blob/main/2018-files/leaders-2018-data.xlsx)

+The corresponding codebook follows below:

+If your browser does not support pdfs, you can download the 2018 codebook [here]().

+The 2018 survey instrument (questionnaire) is available in [this link]().

+## 2016

+The dataset for the 2016 Brazilian leadership wave of the survey can be downloaded [here](https://github.com/las-americas/cebrap/blob/main/2016-files/2016-leader-data.xlsx)

+The corresponding codebook follows below:

+If your browser does not support pdfs, you can download the 2016 codebook [here]().

+The 2016 survey instrument (questionnaire) is available in [this link](https://github.com/las-americas/cebrap/blob/main/surveys/2016-leader-questionnaire.pdf).

 ## 2014

 The dataset for the 2014 Brazilian wave of the survey can be downloaded [here](https://github.com/las-americas/cebrap/blob/gh-pages/2014-files/2014-public-opinion-data.csv).

 The corresponding codebook follows below: